woocommerce/woocommerce/plugins/woocommerce-admin/docs/woocommerce.com/activity-panels.md

 ![Activity Panels Button on Mobile](images/activity-panels-mobile-view.png)

-On mobile devices, all of the panels get collapsed under the Woo logo.
+On mobile devices, all the panels get collapsed under the Woo logo.

 ## Inbox Panel

 ![Inbox Activity Panel](images/activity-panels-inbox.png)

 This Inbox Panel is dedicated to informational content coming from multiple sources such as WooCommerce core, WooCommerce.com Subscription management, extensions activity and store achievements.
-It also displays insightful content that could help with the day to day tasks of managing and optimizing a store.
+It also displays insightful content that could help with the day-to-day tasks of managing and optimizing a store.

 ## Orders Panel